 For most parents, a one-size-fits-all approach is sub-optimal.
 We typically recommend that people do not just pour all excess cash into a 529 and call it a day.

 As with most investing, diversification is the name of the game.
-We are big fans of diversifying amongst asset classes and asset locations.
-Just like we don’t think all of your dollars should be in a traditional 401k, we surmise you likely need multiple vehicles for college savings.
+We are big fans of diversifying amongst asset classes and asset locations, and we don’t think all of your dollars should be in a traditional 401k.
+You likely need multiple vehicles for college savings.

 Even the parents who are most adamant about their kids going to college may be surprised if one of them flunks out or finds an alternate path, leaving you with excess capital in a college fund.
 Sure, worse things can happen, but we want you set up for optimal success!